Darien Criminal Mischief Lawyer

 What are the Penalties for First and Second Degree Criminal Mischief in Connecticut?

 First-degree Criminal Mischief charges are considered a felony, punishable by up to five years in prison and a fine of up to $5,000.
 If someone intentionally causes interference to public transportation, public utilities, or telecommunications by tampering with equipment, their actions could also be considered criminal mischief in the first-degree according to CGS §53a-115.

 Second-degree criminal mischief is generally treated as a class A misdemeanor.
 This offense may incur the maximum penalties of up to one year of incarceration and a fine as high as $2,000.

 Less Serious Criminal Mischief Arrests

-Cases of third-degree or fourth-degree criminal mischief frequently involve situations where someone intentionally or recklessly damages the property of another, but causes no more than $250 in damage, or tampers with the property of another and thereby places it in danger of damage.
+Cases of third-degree or fourth-degree criminal mischief frequently involve situations where someone was arrested for intentionally or recklessly damaging the property of another, but causing no more than $250 in damage, or tampering with the property of another and thereby places it in danger of damage.

 Criminal mischief in the third degree is a class B misdemeanor.
 Those convicted may face up to six months of imprisonment and a fine of up to $1,000, as stated in CGS §53a-117.